The Hidden Challenges of Winter in Springfield, MO

-As the temperatures begin to drop and winter approaches, combined with the increased use of your furnace, it's important to be aware of the impact that the colder, drier air can have on your home.
+As the temperatures begin to drop and winter approaches in Springfield, MO, combined with the increased use of your furnace, it's important to be aware of the impact that the colder, drier air can have on your home.
 In many cases, low humidity levels can cause static electricity, cracks in woodwork, and irritate asthma symptoms.
 The level of humidity in your home can have a big impact on your health, the condition of your home, and your comfort.

 Low Humidity Affects Your Health